Hypoxis hemerocallidea Fisch., C.A.Mey. & Avé-Lall.

 Derivation of name and historical aspects

-The name Hypoxis was given by Linnaeus in 1759and was derived from the Greek words hypo (below) and oxy (meaning sharp), in reference to the ovary which is pointed at the base.
+The name Hypoxis was given by Linnaeus in 1759 and is derived from the Greek words hypo (below) and oxy (meaning sharp), in reference to the ovary which is pointed at the base.

 The specific epithet is derived from the Greek hemera (a day) and kallos (beauty), presumably referring to the flowers which are short-lived and resemble the day lily Hemerocallis.